JojSh/CV/README.md

   - Having the confidence to take a step back from a problem and the willingness to try a completely different approach is a crucial skill for a developer.
 Some of my proudest moments to date have been finding a way round, instead of through, a particular problem.

-  - Working as a copywriter in advertising, I collaborated to create far ranging ideas for advertorial campaigns.
+  - Working as a copywriter in advertising, I collaborated to create far-ranging ideas for advertorial campaigns.
 This bolstered my ability for creative, outside-the-box thinking that I've been able to apply on several occasions throughout group projects at Makers academy.

 ## Projects